oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ### 8.7.5 Capability Allocation

-The value of the `allocation` keyword in a requirement assignment acts as a *capacity filter* for the target capability in the target node.
+The value of the `allocation` keyname in a requirement assignment acts as a *capacity filter* for the target capability in the target node.
 When the requirement is fulfilled, a capability in a node is a valid target for the requirement if, for each property of the target